yuliakyselova/Digital-electronics-1/Labs/project/README.md

 ### Project objectives

-Creating a console for exercise bike with hall sensor, measuring and displaying speed, distance traveled.
+Creating a console for exercise bike with hall sensor, measuring and displaying speed, distance traveled etc.

 ## Hardware description